subhk24/TradeVeil/README.md

 ## 🌍 The Problem

-India's retail economy is expanding rapidly, but there's a huge digital disconnect in how retailers source products from wholesalers.
+India's retail economy is expanding rapidly day by day, but there's a huge digital disconnect in how retailers source products from wholesalers.
 Most existing platforms are either consumer-focused (like Flipkart, Amazon) or export-driven (like Alibaba), leaving a **gaping hole in the local B2B ecosystem**.

 Platforms such as IndiaMART attempt to fill this gap but fall short due to:
 - **Public pricing visibility**, hurting retailer profits and wholesaler privacy